 - Mobility improvements.
 Although many elderly persons can continue to live in their own homes, particularly if structural modifications are made to help them cope with the challenges that accompany aging, there will nevertheless be an increasing demand for assistance with repairs and maintenance of their homes.
-In addition, the need for specialized care facilities will continue to increase for elderly persons no longer able to stay in their homes.
 The City utilizes the services of Rebuilding Together Silicon Valley to provide safety, accessibility, and mobility repairs to mobile and single-family homes owned by very low- and low-income households, including allowing seniors to "age in place". - Assisted living facilities.
 Milpitas offers different housing resources for seniors.
 There are four residential care facilities, one skilled nursing facility, and three subsidized independent living housing developments in Milpitas for seniors.
 Residential care facilities for the elderly, also known as "assisted living" or "board and care" facilities, provide assistance with some activities of daily living while still allowing residents to be more independent than in most nursing homes.
 Skilled nursing facilities, also known as nursing homes, offer a higher level of care, with registered nurses on staff 24 hours a day. - Rent Relief: The program offers various forms of financial relief to City of Milpitas residents with emergency housing needs.
 Eligible recipients include low-to-moderate income individuals or families with dependent children under 18, seniors over 55, victims of domestic violence, emancipated foster youth age 18-24, and subsidized housing tenants.